What Is Dysphonia?

 Symptoms

-Dysphonia manifests in varied ways depending on the cause.
-Auditory-perceptual assessment of the voice is the first step in characterizing dysphonia, allowing inference of the underlying glottic alteration.
+Dysphonia presents in varied ways depending on the cause.
+Auditory-perceptual voice assessment is the first step in characterizing dysphonia, allowing inference of the underlying glottic alteration.

 Manifestations of Dysphonia